Tag: pain

 Ezekiel delivered the message.
 The people heard but didn’t really listen.
 Then the messenger came (note that the timeline of this passage is not straight) and affirmed Ezekiel’s words.

-A number of modern music artists (and it really is nothing new) have songs of and (sometimes theirs, sometimes that of the writer).
+A number of modern music artists (and it really is nothing new) have songs of darkness and (sometimes theirs, sometimes that of the writer).
 These songs often have a cathartic effect, and it would seem that the exiles took Ezekiel’s words that way.
 What is also interesting is that Ezekiel is compared to a great singer/musician.
 It is known that many prophets did to music, and that could be the context.

 Even when faced with all of this, Ezekiel remained , and the Israelites remained faithless.
 God wasn’t done with .
 The Israelites were done with God.